 Our initial interview with Pryor after the 2015 world cup was spread over three parts: sports specificity and implementing Bosch’s concepts, tactical periodization, coaching influences and collaboration.
 Pryor looked at robust running on HMMR Podcast 99.
 He also reflected on the 2019 Rugby World Cup with colleague Leigh Egger on HMMR Podcast 210 and contributed some great thoughts to a roundtable discussion on HMMR Podcast 200.

 The art of coaching helps translate complex concepts to real results.
 We sat down twice with Pryor to look into his method, including a look at how he searches for training transfer and adapts training to culture.

 Cues, feedback, and motor learning methods.

 Professor Kevin Becker explains the science of feedback, cues, attentional focus, and constraints in the HMMR Classroom, as well as on our podcast.
-Professor Rob Gray also provided a broader overview of motor learning methods and approaches in our interview with him.
+Professor Rob Gray also provided a broader overview of motor learning methods and approaches in our interview with him, as well as GAINcast 236 on learning to move.
 Romanian Rugby’s James de Lacey shares how he applies a constraints-leg approach to developing robust running.
 Nick Lumley of Edinburgh Rugby has provided a critical look at a constraints-led approach to training.